Ishwarya200430/PYTHON-PROJECTS/FUNNY ALEXA PROJECT/README.md

 - Ensure your microphone is properly configured and working.
 - Make sure you have an active internet connection.
-- If you encounter any issues, check the Python package documentation or raise an issue on the [GitHub repository](https://github.com/yourusername/romantic-alexa/issues).

 ## Contributing